 Most likely, your flashbacks want to let you know there are problems and personal issues that still need to be dealt with.
 For example, it might be about the affair or something in your marriage that you have to take care of.

 So, if you keep ignoring the red flags and warning signs, your subconscious will continue to send them.

 What You Should Know Before Working On It

 Being cheated hits so hard that it can take years to have complete confidence again.

-You’ll be constantly asking yourself questions like: “will i ever move past my husband’s affair”, “can i really forgive him? can i ever forgive my husband for cheating?”.
+You’ll constantly be asking yourself questions like: “Will I ever move past my husband’s affair?”
+“Can I really forgive him?
+Can I ever forgive my husband for cheating?”.
 But it can be done!

 Rebuilding trust is a long, unpleasant process with no guarantees.
 And it will demand your complete determination to achieve the goal.

-However, try to allow your vulnerable side to be seen and leave your ego outside.
+Try to allow your vulnerable side to be seen and leave your ego outside.
 Both your and your partner’s willingness to show emotion encourages opening up and brings you closer.

 Having private moments will help you fix what’s broken.